-We will eat and enjoy fellowship from 6:00 PM until 6:55 PM and then move to the chapel at 7:00 PM to start the drum circle.
-If you can’t make the entire event, please come when you can and stay as long as you can.
+We will eat and enjoy fellowship starting at 6 PM and then move to the chapel at 7 PM to start the drum circle.

 Since everyone is bringing food for the potluck, there is no charge for this event.
 However, donations to help cover the paper goods, eating utensils, and drinks are appreciated.

-If you wish to take a hike in the somewhat untamed woods (we have almost 6 acres), please bring footwear and clothing to ensure your comfort.
+If you wish to take a walk in the healing woods (we have almost 6 acres), please come early with footwear and clothing to ensure your comfort.

 “All manner of drumming has the ability to put us in touch with our own natural rhythms, the rhythms of the earth, and the rhythms of the people we choose to drum with.
-The drum can represent the heart, and drumming awakens the mind while stirring the soul.
 Drumming can take you to a place deep inside you where you are keenly aware of your mind and your body, as well as the vital bond between the two.
-Much like human beings, each drum has its own vibration and voice.
 Drumming alone can help you release tension, dispel stress and aggressive feelings, and restore your energy.
-It can also give you an opportunity to reestablish your connection to Mother Earth, as the beat of a drum can represent a crack of lightning, pounding ocean waves, or the tumult of an earthquake.

-“Drumming with others brings with it many benefits.
+“Drumming with others brings many benefits.
 Taking part in a drumming circle attunes us to the invisible energy that exists between us while uniting us in a common purpose.
-Drumming can be relaxing as well as energizing.
-It quiets mental chatter and can create a peaceful meditative state.
-In Navajo lore, the drum is the Great Spirit’s favorite instrument.
-It is said that this is why all human beings were given a heartbeat.
-The rhythmic beating of a drum can move us into new realms of consciousness.
-There is no right or wrong way to drum, and everyone has the innate ability to create rhythm.
-When you drum with intention, you’ll discover the rhythms that move you. “
+There is no right or wrong way to drum, and everyone has the innate ability to create rhythm.” ~ Madisyn Taylor